Kellie’s Castle In Batu Gajah, Ipoh

 History source from the Kellie’s Castle management

-** If you are interested these photos, please download it, thank you for visiting.
+** If you are interesting these photos, please download it, thank you for visiting.